NHSDigital/dtos-manage-breast-screening-technical-pocs/README.md

 3. Open image reader application using an XML-RPC call.
 [More...](./poc_three/README.md)

 4. Send and receive messages to a 'gateway' application using an API call.
 [More...](./poc_four/README.md)

+5. Send and receive messages to a 'gateway' application using Azure Relay.
+[More...](./poc_five/README.md)